Statement

 Biography

-Rachel Breen’s work has been shown widely across the country as well as internationally.
-Her exhibitions include a solo exhibition at the Minneapolis Institute of Art in 2020.
-Her exhibition, The Price of Our Clothes,” at the Perlman Museum, was Included in the top 20, best of 2018, exhibitions in the US by Hyperallergic (December 20, 2018).
-Rachel was the recipient of a Fulbright Fellowship to India in 2022 and has been awarded an artist residency at MacDowell, the Virginia Center for Creative Arts and Willapa Bay AiR.
-Rachel is an inaugural recipient of the Jerome Hill Artist Fellowship, has received four Minnesota State Arts Board grants and a fellowship from the Walker Art Center Open Field.
-Rachel’s social engagement projects have been presented across the state including two projects commissioned for Northern Spark, a public art festival addressing climate change in Minnesota.
+Rachel Breen’s work has been shown widely across the country and internationally, including a solo exhibition at the Minneapolis Institute of Art.
+Rachel is the recipient of a Fulbright Fellowship to India in 2022 and has been awarded artist residencies at MacDowell, Willapa Bay AiR and the Virginia Center for Creative Arts.
+Rachel is a recipient of a McKnight Fellowship for Visual Artists, an inaugural recipient of the Jerome Hill Artist Fellowship, has received four Minnesota State Arts Board grants and a fellowship from the Walker Art Center Open Field.
+Her solo exhibition, The Price of Our Clothes,” was Included in the top 20, best of 2018, exhibitions in the US by Hyperallergic (December 20, 2018).
 Rachel holds an MFA from the University of Minnesota and a BA from The Evergreen State College.
 She lives in Minneapolis, MN, maintains an active studio practice and is a professor of art at Anoka Ramsey Community College.

 rbbreen_GSP_MorrisFarmersMarket.jpg